 How should song titles be formatted in academic essays?

-What is the difference between formatting song titles and other types of titles?
+What is the difference between formatting song titles and album titles?

 How do you handle citing live performances versus recorded tracks?